fiskaltrust/release-notes/portal/portal-sprint-77.md

 ## Features and stability improvements

 ### Signature Creation Unit details
 We updated our backend services to properly process and store the information that Signature Creation Units query from TSEs in German middleware instances.
-This means that details like the TSE state, the maximum number of signatures, identification numbers, certificates and public keys can now be displayed directly in the portal as soon as a SCU was initialized (by sending a initial-operation receipt to the connected Queue).
+This means that details like the TSE state, the maximum number of signatures, identification numbers, certificates and public keys can now be displayed directly in the fiskaltrust.Portal as soon as a SCU was initialized (by sending a initial-operation receipt to the connected Queue).
 The details page can be opened by clicking on the <i class="fa fa-search"></i> button in the SCU ist.

 ![diebold-nixdorf-scu-configuration](images/sprint-77/scu-details.png)<br /><br />